DataWithAlex/assignment-1-cop6526/README.md

 This repository provides a Python implementation of parallel matrix-vector multiplication using MPI (Message Passing Interface).
 The code leverages the `mpi4py` library to distribute computation across multiple processes, enhancing performance and efficiency.

+Report can be accessed at `Homework-1-Alex-Sciuto-COP6526.pdf` in the above files.

 ```
 assignment-1-cop6526/
 ├── myenv/